A homeowner on her living room couch points to a ductless Mini-split heat pump on the wall above the couch

 Ducted Mini-Split – Advantages

-• Unobtrusive vents provide an “invisible” heating system for your home.
+• Unobtrusive vents provide an “invisible” heating and cooling system for your home.

 • Great at removing humidity compared to ductless systems.

-• Better air quality—ducts tend to deliver a greater volume of air, which prevents a build-up of odors and stuffiness.
+• Better air circulation—ducts tend to deliver a greater volume of air, which prevents a build-up of odors and stuffiness.

 Ducted Mini-Split – Drawbacks

-• Unless you already have ducts installed, ducted will likely prove more expensive.
+• Unless you already have ducts installed, a ducted system will likely prove more expensive.

 • Ducts require regular maintenance and routine checks to ensure they remain free from leaks.